-You might have iOS and Android binaries within the same App container, and you can run the App workflow on only one of these binaries at a time if desired.
+You can have iOS and Android binaries within the same App Folder, and you can run the app Workflow on only one of these binaries at a time if desired.
 Each of those binaries can have its own software build number (which doesn’t change as the app progresses through the workflow).

-The App container as a whole is not versioned.
-A workflow run produces new binary versions.
+The App Folders as a whole is not versioned.
+A workflow run produces new app binary versions.
 For example, an unsigned version integrated with the BlackBerry SDK and a signed version integrated with the BlackBerry SDK are both artifacts of the same workflow run.

 For example, suppose you have a basic third-party app for business travel that you’ve already run through Blue Cedar’s no-code integration—but now there’s a new build from the app vendor, and you need to re-run your no-code integration on the new build:

-- Or, you can create a new App with a different workflow and upload the new binary into that App.
+- Or, you can create a new App Folder with a different workflow and upload the new binary into that folder.
 You might want to do this if you’re changing UEMs or other integration points.
-A new App container with a different workflow includes independent versions, even if it's created with the same original binary.
+A new App Folder with a different workflow includes independent versions, even if it's created with the same original app binary.